Vitória Gabrielly case

 The Vitória Gabrielly Case refers to the murder of Vitória Gabrielly Guimarães Vaz, who disappeared in 2018, when she was 12 years old, after leaving home to go rollerblading in Araçariguama, São Paulo, Brazil.

 The body was found in a thicket eight days later.
 Vitória Gabrielly was killed by traumatic mechanical asphyxiation by strangulation.
 The girl had 'defense injuries and restraint marks'; report speaks of 'cruel death'.
-Victoria was mistakenly killed in drug debt collection.
+Vitória was mistakenly killed in drug debt collection.